genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/about-processors-controller.md

 ## Transformation configurations

 Transformation configurations are JSON documents (a structured, text-based settings format) that define how an input file should be processed, including the input format, metadata extraction rules, and curation logic.
 Configurations are stored centrally and identified by an integer ID.
-The same configuration can be reused across multiple input files that share the same structure, and configurations can be created, retrieved, and updated independently of any particular run.
-Configurations are versioned: updating a configuration does not overwrite it but archives the current state as a previous version and increments the active version.
+The same configuration can be reused across multiple input files that share the same structure, and configurations can be created, retrieved, updated, and archived independently of any particular run.
+Configurations are versioned: updating a configuration does not overwrite it but saves the current state as a previous version and increments the active version.
 Earlier versions remain retrievable, so a job can always be audited or re-run with the exact parameters it used.
+Configurations are never deleted; instead they can be archived, which hides a configuration from the default listing and blocks further updates while keeping it retrievable and usable in jobs.

 ## Transformation images